 Increase the number of drafts you write.
 Focus on one step for each draft.
 You’ll be amazed how quickly this can make boring content more appealing.

 Will avoiding these pitfalls really help you build an audience?

 No strict guidelines will show you how to be engaging.
 No blueprint will tell you how to be charming.
 No code exists for keeping your readers glued to your content.

-But you can avoid common, silly mistakes.
+But you can avoid common, silly mistakes that promote boring writing.
 Be disciplined.
 And edit rigorously.